 1837, from French Roi Charmant, name of the hero of Comtesse d'Aulnoy's "L'Oiseau Bleu" (1697).
-In English he was adopted into native fairy tales including "Sleeping Beauty" and "Cinderella."
+In English he was adopted into native fairy tales, such as "Sleeping Beauty" and "Cinderella."

 As for me, I have always agreed with the fairy books that the moment when Prince Charming arrives is the perfect climax.
 Everything that goes before in the life of a girl simply leads up to that moment, and everything that comes after dates from it; and while the girl of the twentieth century, sallying forth in search of adventure, may not hope to meet at the next turn a knight in shining armor, or a sighing troubadour, she does hope, if she is normal and has the normal dreams of a girl, to find her hero in some of the men who pass her way.
 [Temple Bailey, "Adventures in Girlhood," Philadelphia, 1919]